-Frimley Health has three learning disability nurses; Emily, Natasha and John.
-Emily and Natasha work at Frimley Park Hospital and John works at Wexham Park Hospital and Heatherwood Hospital.
+Frimley Health currently has two learning disability nurses; Emily and Natasha.
+Emily and Natasha work at Frimley Park Hospital.

 Emily and Natasha are based on the Frimley Park site.

-All three are available Monday to Friday between 8am and 4pm.
+All are available Monday to Friday between 8am and 4pm.

 Emily and Natasha are both employed by Surrey and Borders Partnership NHS Foundation Trust and help patients over the age of 18 years old.
 Emily is the lead nurse for Surrey patients and Natasha is the lead nurse for Berkshire patients.